All you need to know about the Cheltenham Gold Cup at Cheltenham on Friday 18 March.

-Became the first novice to win the Gold Cup since Captain Christy in 1974 with as gutsy a display of front running as you could wish to see.
+Became the first novice to win the Gold Cup since Captain Christy in 1974 with a superb display of front-running.

-The eight-year-old, having just his 11th career start, jumped superbly and dug deep in the closing stages to repel reliable yardstick Djakadam to justify connections’ ambitious decision to skip the RSA Chase and head straight for the big one.
+The eight-year-old, having just his 11th career start, jumped superbly and dug deep in the closing stages to repel Djakadam and justify connections’ ambitious decision to skip the RSA Chase and head straight for the big one.

 2014 - Lord Windermere:

 Became the biggest-priced winner of the race this century after springing a 20-1 shock for trainer Jim Culloty, who won the race three times aboard Best Mate.

 Official ratings illustrate that Lord Windermere is one of the lowest-rated winners of the race in recent times (6-4 market leader Bobs Worth disappointed) but his record at Prestbury Park was superb with an RSA Chase victory also on his CV.

 Justified favouritism with a seven-length success for Nicky Henderson and Barry Geraghty.